xt10101/SG-Notes/Week3-AMI-user-data.md

 contains an operating system, pre installed software, configuration settings

 **How do they work?**
->They can be premadw or customised, When creating an instance you choose one to create the VM.
+>They can be premade or customised, When creating an instance you choose one to create the VM.

 **Why are they helpful for a business?**
 >Automation, reduce human error, allows for consistent